yuxuan980925/yuxuan980925.github.io/index.md

 ### Talks
 - **2024.10** Three Conceptualizations of Formal Argumentation (Invited Talk), at Logic & AI Seminar, University of Bergen, Norway
-- **2024.06** Weakest Link, Prioritised Default Logic, and Principles in Argumentation (In-vited Talk), at The Fourth International Workshop on Logics for New-Generation Artificial Intelligence (LNGAI 2024), Zhejiang University, China
+- **2024.06** Weakest Link, Prioritised Default Logic, and Principles in Argumentation (Invited Talk), at The Fourth International Workshop on Logics for New-Generation Artificial Intelligence (LNGAI 2024), Zhejiang University, China
 - **2024.03** Distributed Argumentation Technology, at 6th Madeira Workshop on Belief Revision, Argumentation, Ontologies, and Norms, Madeira, Portugal
 - **2023.11** Legal and Moral Reasoning Capabilities in Intelligent Machines (Invited Talk), at Computer Science Department, Cadi Ayyad University, Morocco
 - **2023.11** Law, Science, and Technology in Luxembourg (Invited Talk), at Computer Science Department, Cadi Ayyad University, Morocco
 - **2023.09** From Distributed Argumentation Technology (DAT) to Dialogue Technology (DT), at ZLAIRE Kickoff, Zhejiang University, China
-- **2023.05** Principles and Practice of Formal Argumentation: Argument Strength, Ac-ceptance, and Storage (Invited Talk), at Tsinghua University, China
+- **2023.05** Principles and Practice of Formal Argumentation: Argument Strength, Acceptance, and Storage (Invited Talk), at Tsinghua University, China
 - **2022.05** Case-based Reasoning via Comparing the Strength Order of Features, at 4th International Workshop on EXplainable TRAnsparent AI and Multi-Agent Systems (EXTRAAMAS2022), Virtual
 - **2022.01** Enhancing Trust in Trust Services: Towards an Intelligent Human-input-based Blockchain Oracle (IHiBO), at 55th Hawaii International Conference on System Sciences (HICSS2022), Virtual
 - **2021.12** A Principle-based Analysis of Abstract Agent Argumentation Semantics (Invited Talk), at The 5th IEEE International Conference on Agents (IEEE ICA2021), Virtual